Scott Turner (American football coach): Return to Carolina

 In 2018, Turner returned to the Panthers as their quarterback coach.
 He was their interim offensive coordinator for the final four games of the 2019 season following head coach Ron Rivera's firing.

 Washington Football Team / Commanders

-On January 8, 2020, Turner was hired by the Washington Redskins as their offensive coordinator under head coach Ron Rivera.
-He signed a multi-year extension with them, by then rebranded as the Commanders, on March 13, 2022, before being dismissed following the end of the 2022 season.
+On January 8, 2020, Turner was hired by the Washington Football Team as their offensive coordinator under head coach Ron Rivera.
+He signed a multi-year contract extension on March 13, 2022, but was dismissed by the team following the season.

 Las Vegas Raiders

 Turner joined the Las Vegas Raiders as their pass game coordinator on February 3, 2023.
+He was named the team's interim offensive coordinator on November 5, 2024, following the firing of Luke Getsy.

+New York Jets

+On February 2, 2025, the New York Jets hired Turner as their passing game coordinator.